smrg-lm/sc3/README.md

 License
 -------

-sc3 holds the same license as its origin: SuperCollider is free software available under Version 3 of the GNU General Public License.
+The sc3 library holds the same license as SuperCollider: sc3 is free software available under Version 3 of the GNU General Public License.
 See [COPYING](COPYING) for details.